kevinwatson/rails-microservices-book/100-chapter-09.md

 TODO: add screenshot of the index page

 The Rails app running on port 3000 is the Active Remote app.

+### Monitoring

-Reviewing the log output in the console where you ran the `docker-compose up` command, you should see output like the following:
+Review the log output in the console where you ran the `docker-compose up` command, you should see output like the following:

 ```bash
 active-remote_1  | I, [2019-12-28T00:35:06.460838 #1]  INFO -- : [CLT] - 6635f4080982 - 2aca3d71d6d0 - EmployeeMessageService#search - 48B/75B - 0.0647s - OK - 2019-12-28T00:35:06+00:00